nozumaz/creature-collection/README.md

 A simple Single Page Application (SPA) that allows a user to view the contents of a JSON database of creature objects and add or remove objects as desired.

 ## Installation
-To install, fork this repository to a local directory and run npm install, then npm start to launch the webpage at http://localhost:3000.
+To install, fork this repository to a local directory and run `npm install`, then `npm start` to launch the webpage at http://localhost:3000.

 The JSON server linked below will also be required.
-Fork the backend repository and run npm install, then npm run dev to start the server on http://localhost:4000.
+Fork the backend repository and `run npm install`, then `npm run dev` to start the server on http://localhost:4000.

+## Usage
+The home page should be populated with the creatures in the JSON database.
+You can add new creatures by clicking the "Add" link in the navigation bar, or go to the "About" page for a description of the project and relevant links.

 ## Links
 Frontend React Repository:
 https://github.com/nozumaz/flatiron-phase2-project